 Homework: There will be two types of homework assignments: textbook and non-textbook.
 I hand pick textbook problems that I think are useful to practice and that reinforce basic accounting proficiency, but they will not be submitted or graded.
 Conversely, non-textbook homework assignments will be submitted and graded.
-These assignments typically require you to gather information about a company (from the company or SEC website) and conduct the analyses that we discuss in class.
+These assignments typically require you to gather information about a company (from the company or SEC website), carefully read over financial statements, possibly listen to a conference call, and conduct the analyses that we discuss in class.
 You must submit a hardcopy of your completed homework at the beginning of class on the date due; late homework will not be accepted.
 Solutions to textbook and non-textbook homework will be posted to Blackboard.

-Exams: There will be two exams-10/25/11 and 12/13/11.
+Exams: There will be two exams-11/06/12 and 12/18/12.
 All exam questions are based on actual financial statements from a publicly-traded company, and the questions can resemble questions from homework (textbook and non-textbook), lectures, and even prior exams.
 Prior exams will be made available for your practice.